Ag Health 101 Unit 4

 This unit was designed to help you understand how a lifetime of noise exposure results in hearing loss, which is not unique to farmers but which is important because there has been historically low adoption of hearing protection by farmers.
 You will understand how to measure and interpret sound levels from smartphone apps, understand options to reduce exposures on the farm, and understand how to select and use hearing protection.
 Importantly, we have information about having conversations with farmers about the risk of hearing loss on the farm.
 This unit has a “bonus chapter” if you like math and want to know how to assess a full 8-hour exposure from noise samples on the farm, to take your working knowledge to the next level.

-Note: We have some advanced classes to help you with this if you are interested!
+Note: We offer some advanced classes to help you with understanding noise exposure and hearing protection if you are interested.

 Chapter 1: What is Too Loud?